dark/3d-trilateration/README.md

-The implementation uses the [Gauss-Newton algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm) to iteratively look for estimates that are closer and closer to the solution.
+The implementation uses the [Gauss-Newton algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm) to solve a nonlinear least squares problem.
+In practice, the algorithm looks iteratively for estimates of the solution that are closer and closer to the actual solution.
+This is better suited to account for inaccuracies in the measurements of distances and locations.